Keoffor/frontend-topicpedia/README.md

 The app is deployed on https with an Nginx Ingress Controller.
 A self signed Certificate was used for the TLS data encrpytion configuration.

-`Note:` The infrastructure used to deploy this app on the internet is personal managed hence it may not running at all times as a production grade infrastructure.
+`Note:` The infrastructure used to deploy this app on the internet is personal managed hence it may not be running at all times as a production grade infrastructure.